 Testing the monitoring system

 We used the described calculations to implement the driver behavior system.
 Figures 7 and 8 show the morning and evening results generated by our model.
 The model uses only the positioning of facial features in 2D space (x, y).
 However, it serves as a concept for a future system, showing the possibility of research development.

 Figure 7.
 Testing the system in the morning

 Figure 8.
 Testing the system in the evening

 The system only works offline.
 Similarly to Apple’s Face ID technology, data analysis is done locally on the device.
 Data from the camera isn’t stored.
 Warning statistics are stored locally on the device with the driver’s consent.
 The driver can prohibit statistics from being collected or delete the entire history even if they previously agreed to record events.

 In this article, we focused on developing a model that identifies specific features of a driver, relying on their classification to recognize a driver’s behavior while driving.
 We investigated methods for monitoring the opening and closing of eyes based on the eye aspect ratio (EAR) and detecting inattention using a naive Bayesian classifier.
 For now, the implemented system is a concept.
 But it shows the possibility of further research.
 The main benefit of such a system is that it works offline.
 In the next article, we will discuss how the system works on a low-power microcomputer.

 Tap into data science with Lemberg Solutions

-AI solutions can significantly expand the ways we use technologies in everyday life.
+AI software development services can significantly expand the ways we use technologies in everyday life.
 Our team of data scientists and embedded engineers, including Andriian, are always ready to embrace challenging projects and help you develop and integrate a working algorithm with hardware.
 Get in touch with us via our contact page and we will be happy to lend a hand.